The TAIL-PrEP Study: Acceptability and Feasibility of a Tailored Adherence Intervention for Safe Discontinuation of Long-acting PrEP

 Summary

-The goal of the TAIL-PrEP study is to understand how to support the safe discontinuation of injectable long-acting cabotegravir (cab-LA) while maximizing the public health impact of biomedical HIV prevention interventions.
-In Aim 1, the study will pilot test and assess the acceptability and feasibility of the TAIL-PrEP intervention, which will use cabotegravir drug level monitoring to provide personalized HIV prevention coaching to patients discontinuing long-acting cab-LA.
+The goal of the TAIL-PrEP study is to understand how to support the safe discontinuation of injectable long-acting cabotegravir (cab-LA) and lenacapavir (LEN) while maximizing the public health impact of biomedical HIV prevention interventions.
+In Aim 1, the study will pilot test and assess the acceptability and feasibility of the TAIL-PrEP intervention: for participants discontinuing cab-LA, this will consist of monthly cabotegravir drug level monitoring to provide personalized HIV prevention coaching, for participants considering discontinuing cab-LA or LEN, this will consist of a one-time personalized HIV prevention coaching session.
 In Aim 2, the study will refine the TAIL-PrEP intervention and implementation strategy based on findings from the pilot study.

 Description